 Filing Deadline

 Under New York Civil Practice Law & Rules § 214-a, potential cancer malpractice plaintiffs must file their lawsuit within two years and six months of the date of their injury.
-They could alternatively file within two years and six months of the date that they discovered—or reasonably should have discovered—their injury.
-If this deadline passes without the filing of their legal claim, there is a high probability that a plaintiff would lose their right to seek compensation.
+They could alternatively file within two years and six months of when they discovered or should have discovered their injury.
+If they miss this deadline, they will likely lose their right to seek compensation.

 What is Required in a Certificate of Merit for Cancer Malpractice?